<drumroll included for dramatic effect>

 - ASAP Utilities for Excel – PC Magazine called ASAP Utilities “the one essential add-in for all Excel users” in its 2005 Ultimate Utility Guide and rated ASAP Utilities 5 stars: their maximum rating.
 Kees Jacobs (in the comment section) notes that it is Free for Home & Students

-- Daily Dose of Excel – A great place to get regular updates and tips
+- Daily Dose of Excel – A great place to get regular updates and tips.
+Application to real everyday problems.

 - RAD Excel – MVP Colin Legg’s site.
 Updated regularly.
 Focus on VBA.

 - Bacon Bits – Mike Alexander’s site.
 This blog supports the Data Pig Technologies site (see utilities section above).
 This is actually a good read.
 Entertaining.
+More than just software.
 In today’s post, he has a cartoon from the Oatmeal.
 I laughed and almost posted it on FB.

 - Mr Excel Blog – Where Mr Excel keeps his podcasts and commentary.